I went to Ikea for the first time recently. Yeah I know...where have I been?

 What makes it expensive?
 Your lust for buying too much affordable stuff.
 Most people suffer this fate at all "discount" mega stores.

-After you get your warehouse items you go to the cashier.
-Have you figured out yet that this takes an entire morning or afternoon?
+you get your warehouse items you go to the cashier.
+Have you figured

 You